Kazhuu/movelister/README.md

 ## How To Use

-Project is released as a LibreOffice document which has all project sources embedded inside of it.
-Meaning no additional installation needed and your game data can be shared just by sharing the document.
+Movelister is released as a LibreOffice document that has all the project sources embedded inside of it.
+No additional installation is required, and your mechanics notes data can be shared by just sharing the document.
 Movelister is supported on both Windows and Linux.

 Before using Movelister check [dependencies](#dependencies) below like downloading latest LibreOffice.
 Then to use Movelister download template